 A. Wetlands

 - a.
 Achieve no overall net loss of wetlands acreage and functions. - b.
-Increase the quantity and quality of wetlands.
+Increase the quantity and Improve the quality of wetlands. - c.- New uses shall avoid wetlands to the greatest extent practicable.

 2. Rules for Delineating Wetlands Boundaries